Frequently Asked Questions

 Students who would like to receive psychology credit for a psychology course taken at another institution must have taken PSYC 001 or a relevant first year seminar in psychology, or placed out of this requirement through AP or IB work.
 The department may consider exceptions for students who have taken COGS 001 (Intro to Cognitive Science) when taught by a member of the psychology department.
 See the Catalog.

 - How can I get involved in research on-campus?

 At Swarthmore, there are a number of ways that students can get involved in research on-campus, whether that be through coursework, independent research projects, participation in studies, or working as a research assistant.

 If you are a student interested in working as a research assistant, please visit our Research & Practica page to learn more about the labs in the psychology department.
 Once you have identified a lab or a faculty member that you are interested in working with, please feel free to reach out to them directly through email or stop by during their office hours to inquire about available positions.
-The Psychology Department also hosts a research panel each year, where faculty members present ongoing research in their labs and discuss available positions for interested students.
-Slides from the Fall 2017 research panel can be accessed on the Psychology Department’s Google Drive.
+The Psychology Department also hosts a research panel each Fall semester, where faculty members present ongoing research in their labs and discuss available positions for interested students.
 For more information about this event, please contact Kim Ngan Hoang, the Academic Assistant for the department.

 Another way for students to get involved in research is through coursework in the psychology department.
 One component of PSYC 001 is participation in research studies, which provides students with valuable experience as research participants.
 Additionally, the Psychology Department offers a number of Research Practicum and Research Design and Analysis courses every semester.
 These courses provide students with an opportunity to get hands-on experience with research by designing their own studies and collecting and analyzing data.
 In addition to these courses, students can also pursue thesis work in their senior year or conduct independent research with a faculty member for course credit.